 The results of this study indicate that supplementing 50 g of WPC (whey protein concentrate) with 50 mg/g or 100 mg/g Aminogen, a blend of food grade proteases from Aspergillus niger and Aspergillus oryzae patented for use as a digestive aid, significantly increased the absorption rate of WPC over controls. these results indicate the need for further research in the area of enzyme supplementation for a more complete digestion of protein and perhaps other processed foods.

-While Gold Standard 100% Whey only has 1 to 2 grams of sugar per serving, lactose-containing foods remain a digestive nightmare for a lot of people.
+While Gold Standard 100% Whey only has 1 to 2 grams of sugar per serving, lactose-containing foods remain a digestive nightmare for many people.

-The human body naturally produces a digestive enzyme called lactase, but there are many people who do not produce enough lactase naturally to tolerate dairy products well.
-Exogenous lactase might help a dedicated exerciser reap the benefits of whey protein supplementation without nausea, bloating, or stomach cramps.
+The human body naturally produces a digestive enzyme called lactase, but many people do not naturally produce enough lactase to tolerate dairy products well.
+Exogenous lactase might help a dedicated exerciser to reap the benefits of whey protein supplementation without nausea, bloating, or stomach cramps.

 Here is the issue: the protein blend in Gold Standard 100% Whey contains both Whey Protein Concentrate and Whey Protein Isolate.
 While Whey Protein Isolate has had the lactose filtered out, Whey Protein Concentrate has not.
 And while there are benefits to consuming both types of proteins, lactose-intolerant people might